UGSailing/site/README.md

 ## Backend

-The backend is writting in zenstack.
-To create a new table and expose the API, simply edit `models/schema.zmodel`.
+The backend is written in zenstack.
+To create a new table and expose it in the API, simply edit `models/schema.zmodel`.

 To create migrations for the database, you can use `pnpm run db:makemigrations`, you can find the newly created migration file in `models/prisma/migrations/`.
 Check the migrations and if you are happy, run `pnpm run db:migrate` which will apply the migrations.

-After running all that, your newly created model will be availble under /api/model/rest/&lt;model-name&gt;.
+After running all that, your newly created model will be availble under `/api/model/rest/<model-name>`.

 Zenstack automatically prevents users from reading, updating, creating an deleting entries.
 In order to allow users to update/create entries, add the following code:
 ```zmodel
 @@allow("create,update,delete", auth().roles?[role.name == "role-name"])
 @@allow("read", true)